youngtrashbag/playground/random-picker/instructions.md

-# Instructions for random-gen.c
+# Instructions

 This Program is used for picking something you cant decide on.
 With this Program you can pick elements of a list with cryptographic security.
-Thanks to the Libsodium developers.
+Speical thanks to the Libsodium developers.

 ## Prerequisites

-You need to have the Clang C Compiler, in case you dont, you cant change the Compiler in the `CMakeLists.txt` file.
+- cmake
+- clang or gcc
+- unpacking software (for tar.gz files)
 [libsodium](https://libsodium.org) is also required.

+optional:
+- wget (makes it easier to download stuff)

 ## Set up

 ```bash
 wget -O libsodium-1.0.18.tar.gz https://download.libsodium.org/libsodium/releases/libsodium-1.0.18.tar.gz

 tar xfz libsodium-1.0.18.tar.gz

 cd libsodium-1.0.18

 ./configure

 make && make check

 sudo make install
 ```